amoffat/snake/README.md

 Vundle
 ------

-Add the following line to your Vundle plugin block:
+Add the following line to your Vundle plugin block of your `.vimrc`:

 ```
 Plugin 'amoffat/snake'
 ```

+Re-source your `.vimrc`.
+Then `:PluginInstall`

 Pathogen
 --------